Colorado Springs DUI Lawyer

 The Colorado DUI Lawyer You Want on Your Case

 Former Marine Corps officer Joe Maher has been voted by his peers as one of Colorado Springs’ top DUI attorneys in Colorado Springs Magazine.
 Other lawyers trust Joe — you can, too.
 As a former prosecutor, he understands the strategies used against you and knows how to counter them.
-Joe has successfully defended hundreds of clients in cases from first-time DUIs to complex felony charges, earning a reputation for aggressive defense and outstanding client advocacy.
+Maher & Maher has successfully defended 778 clients in cases from first-time DUIs to complex felony charges, earning a reputation for aggressive defense and outstanding client advocacy.
 Joe believes in you, cares about you, and will fight for you.

 How is Joe different from other top Colorado DUI attorneys?
 He’s worked to develop the skills you need.
 Joe has successfully completed courses in Standardized Field Sobriety Testing (SFST) and Detection, SFST Instructor Development, Advanced Roadside Impaired Driving Enforcement (ARIDE), and forensic chromatography, the testing method Colorado forensic labs use to test blood alcohol content (BAC).
 He brings a level of forensic testing knowledge to your Colorado DUI case that’s a strategic advantage against prosecutors and expert witnesses.
 Joe has earned the designation of ACS-CHAL Forensic-Lawyer Scientist.
 Only four lawyers in Colorado have earned this designation.